-If the scheme you’re thinking about transferring out of is a workplace defined benefit pension scheme (also known as a ‘final salary’ or ‘career average’ scheme) and the transfer value of your pension benefit is more than £30,000 you will have to take professional advice from a regulated financial adviser.
+If the scheme you’re thinking about transferring out of is a workplace defined benefit pension scheme (also known as a ‘final salary’ or ‘career average’ scheme) and the transfer value of your pension benefit is more than £30,000 you’ll have to take professional advice from a regulated financial adviser.

 1. Will the new pension be more expensive than my existing one?

 For example, if the new pension offers you access to more investment funds than your current pension(s), ask yourself whether you need them.

 You need to read all the documents you’re given so you can clarify any issues you’re unsure about.